 Ian began his quest of becoming a Mountie by serving with the South Australian Mounted Police, where he “learned to ride a horse, fight bush fires and battle with sword and bayonet.”

-In 1948, age 18, he journeyed to Canada, where he achieved his dream of joining the Royal Canadian Mounted Police (Regimental Number 15812) and donning the world-famous red serge jacket and broad-brimmed Stetson a year later.
-His postings were in Alberta: Corporal in Charge of Jasper Detachment in the soaring Rocky Mountains, as well as Lethbridge, Fort Macleod, Coutts and Medicine Hat — the very settings of the early exploits of the NWMP.
+In 1948, age 18, he journeyed to Canada, where a year later he achieved his dream of joining the Royal Canadian Mounted Police (Regimental Number 15812) and donning the world-famous red serge jacket and broad-brimmed Stetson.
+His postings were in Alberta: Corporal in Charge of Jasper Detachment in the soaring Rocky Mountains, as well as Lethbridge, Fort MacLeod, Coutts and Medicine Hat — the very settings of the early exploits of the NWMP.
 He was a member of the RCMP until 1965.

 After serving as a sub-inspector in the Royal Papua-New Guinea Constabulary, including a stint at the Bomana Police College in Port Moresby — Ian returned home to Australia.
 There, he and his wife Mary settled into life in Melbourne.
 As well as working as a private investigator, he sat down to write.

 In 1982, he began writing his Scarlet Rider Series, starting with CORPORAL CAVANNAGH.
 “After leaving the U.S. Seventh Cavalry, John Tarlton Cavannagh rides north, where he joins the newly-arrived North-West Mounted Police.”
 The novel was first published by Seal Books in Canada, who published his next two:

 THE RETURN OF CAVANNAGH